lab42-global/sic42-doc/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Welcome to the sic42 Documentation!
 ---

-# Welcome to the SIC documentation

-This is the documentation for the SIC project.
+This is the documentation for the sic42 package.
 It is a work in progress and will be expanded as the beta phase runs.
 You can help us improve it by submitting pull requests on our [GitHub repository](https://github.com/michaelhodel/sic "SIC Documentation").

+## How to get started

+To get started with the sic42 package head over to our [quick start](/quick-start/) section.
+If you'd like to learn more about the Swarm Intelligence Cup (SIC) you can go to our [website](https://lab42.global/sic/).

-## About SIC
+## About the Swarm Intelligence Cup

+Rolf? ;)